Inner Urge in B

 A

-Inner Urge in Si
+Inner Urge in B

 Joe Henderson's post-bop minor composition challenges soloists with Altered dominant tension and Lydian color against a searching B minor center.
 The harmonic ambiguity rewards players willing to push beyond conventional minor vocabulary into genuinely exploratory territory.
-The F#Maj7#11 – FMaj7#11 – D#Maj7#11 – C#Maj7#11 – Em7 – A7 – Dm7 – A#m7 – D#7 – G#Maj7 – Bm7 – E7 – AMaj7 – C#m7b5 – F#7b9 changes develop command of altered harmony and the kind of harmonic courage Henderson embodied.
+The F#maj7#11 – Fmaj7#11 – D#maj7#11 – C#maj7#11 – Em7 – A7 – Dm7 – A#m7 – D#7 – G#Maj7 – Bm7 – E7 – AMaj7 – C#m7b5 – F#7b9 changes develop command of altered harmony and the kind of harmonic courage Henderson embodied.

-Inner Urge in Si
+Inner Urge in B

 B major mixes barre and open elements.
 The B chord itself is a barre at fret 2, but E and A are comfortable open chords forming the IV and V. The open B string rings as the root, allowing creative drone-based arrangements.
 B is a intermediate-level key on guitar because the open B string rings as the root and the open E strings provide the 4th — useful for sus4 voicings and drone effects.
 This key mixes open and barre shapes, making it a good intermediate challenge that builds fretboard fluency.